Matrix representation of Picard--Lefschetz--Pham theory near the real plane in $\mathbb{C}^2$: Computation of for a quad ra tic touch

 The retraction for the case $\vph_1 =0$ is shown in \figurename~\ref{fig:eight}.
-Points outside the eight-shaped curve move along blue lines until they hit the eight-shaped curve; points inside the curve move along red lines.
+The points outside the eight-shaped curve move along the blue lines until they hit the eight-shaped curve; the points inside the curve move along the red lines.

 As a result, $\cB$ becomes retracted to the bundle with the base $\mathcal{S}^1$ and the fiber $\mathcal{G}_{0}$.
 This bundle is not trivial.